4m9r/Lunar-Lander/README.md

 - env.yml: Lists the required Python packages for this project.

-NOTE: This code was written as a part of assignment for course (EL2805) Reinforcement Learning at KTH.
+NOTE: This code was written as a part of the assignment for course (EL2805) Reinforcement Learning at KTH.
-Copyright [2020] [KTH Royal Institute of Technology] Licensed under the Educational Community License, Version 2.0 (the "License")
+Copyright [2020] [KTH Royal Institute of Technology] Licensed under the Educational Community License, Version 2.0.
 Code structure by [Alessio Russo - alessior@kth.se]